Kamirus/purescript-selda/guide/SimpleE2E.md

   The instance head contains unknown type variables.
 Consider adding a type annotation.
   ```

-Without knowing some implementation details this message is not really helpful.
+Without knowing the implementation details this message is not really helpful.
-We can mitigate the problem with these error messages, by providing a type annotation for the nested query or define it as top-level value.
+We can mitigate the problem with these error messages by providing a type annotation for the nested query or define it as top-level value.

   ```purescript
   -- top-level definition, type annotation omitted